-Think of it this way; connective tissue is to animals what cellulose is to plants, the scaffolding around which everything else is built, hung or inserted.
-Plant cellulose maximizes stability, healthy connective tissues permit a more dynamic mobile stability and our stability requires near constant maintenance.
-Not as obvious to us as atrophy or weakening of our muscles, but just as undesirable is the slow shortening and stiffening of connective tissues throughout our body due to injuries, abuse,neglect, and aging (beginning around the age of 30!).
+Think of it this way: connective tissue is to animals what cellulose is to plants, the scaffolding around which everything else is built, hung, or inserted.
+Plant cellulose maximizes stability, and healthy connective tissues permit more dynamic mobile stability, and our stability requires near constant maintenance.
+Not as obvious to us as atrophy or weakening of our muscles, but just as undesirable is the slow shortening and stiffening of connective tissues throughout our body due to injuries, abuse, neglect, and aging (beginning around the age of 30!).
 Shrink wrapped joints hurt.
-They don’t bend, and they prevent youthful stability, fluidity and range of motion.
+They don’t bend, and they prevent youthful stability, fluidity, and range of motion.
 They kill the fun!

-The practice of Yin Yoga reaches down into one’s own body and gently stimulates the flow of chi through the meridians of the connective tissue and helps regain youthful range of motion, ROM.
-Yin Yoga results are first produced mainly in the shoulder, and even the ankles and wrists depending on the choice of yin posture.
-When these joints become more supple, all activity becomes easier, and less painful…like when we were kids.
+The practice of Yin Yoga reaches down into one’s own body and gently stimulates the flow of chi through the meridians of the connective tissue and helps regain youthful range of motion (ROM).
+Yin Yoga results are first produced mainly in the shoulder, and even the ankles and wrists, depending on the choice of yin posture.
+When these joints become suppler, all activity becomes easier and less painful… like when we were kids.

-1. Come into the suggested shape to an appropriate and personalized, edge, depth, sensation and intensity.
+- Come into the suggested shape to an appropriate and personalized, edge, depth, sensation, and intensity.
 Something doable and perhaps assisted by a prop.

-2. Build on the pose becoming more and more still and passive.
+- Build on the pose, becoming more and more still and passive.
 Muscle tissue must NOT be engaged or resisting.
 Gentle Yoga Long Breath is helpful.

-3. Hold for Time maintaining stillness 3-5 minutes (Yin tissues by definition are dull and resistant and it takes time for them to respond effectively).
-The sensations, depending on the pose, are strong and it is OK to back off a bit if they become sharp, searing or raw.
+- Hold for time, maintaining stillness 3-5 minutes.
+Yin tissues are dull and resistant, and it takes time for them to respond effectively.
+The sensations, depending on the pose, are strong and it is okay to back off a bit if they become sharp, searing, or raw.